Evantropfun/draw/README.md

 <h1>DRAW</h1>
+Convert an image into a drawing !
-Syntaxe : draw "input.bmp" "output.bmp"
+Syntax : draw "input.bmp" "output.bmp"
 Only support uncompressed BMP files.